moka-guys/dnanexus_congenica_upload/README.md

 - **VCF file** - One single sample VCF file.
 - **Project ID** of Sapientia project to upload samples
+- **resume** Boolean flag to denote if files should be uploaded to an existing interpretation request (True), or a new IR should be created (false)

 Optional inputs